In this introductory tutorial you will learn how to use FumeFX at a basic level. It will also introduce you to the FumeFX UI.

 Select the Obj/Src button at the top of the FumeFX UI dialog.

-Within this panel, click the Pick Object icon, then choose the FumeFX Object Source gizmo that you created next to the FumeFX Grid in the 3ds Max viewports.
+Within this panel, click the Pick Object icon, then choose the FumeFX Geometry Source gizmo that you created next to the FumeFX Grid in the 3ds Max viewports.

-Under the FFX Object Source Parameters rollout, make sure the amount of Fuel is set to 100 and the amount of Temperature is set to 300.
+Under the FFX Geometry Source Parameters rollout, make sure the amount of Fuel is set to 100 and the amount of Temperature is set to 300.

 Next, click on the General button in the FumeFX UI.